ros-industrial/industrial_reconstruction/README.md

 **tsdf_params:** Parameters related to the TSDF mesh generated

- - **voxel_length:** Controls the size of triangles created (Note: this is not in meters, in units associated with the camera)
+ - **voxel_length:** Length of the voxels (in meters) used in the TSDF volume.

- - **sdf_trunc:** Controls how connected to make adjacent points.
-A higher value will connected more disparate data, a low value requires that points be very close to be connected
+   Smaller values lead to greater resolution in the volume and resulting mesh but at the cost of greater memory consumption and processing compute time.

+ - **sdf_trunc:** The distance (in meters) beyond which the signed distance field is clipped (i.e., points in the volume more than this distance away from the implicit surface have a signed distance of 1.0).
+   This value should be at least half as large as the smallest distance between distinct features in the reconstruction volume.
+   For example, when reconstructing a 20 mm diameter cylinder the value of `sdf_trunc` should be < 10 mm (and probably closer to 5 mm), otherwise the entire cylinder might be considered to belong to a single planar surface fit to all the points on the cylinder.

- - **min_box_values:** The minimum values of the TSDF volume bounding box used to crop the TSDF mesh that is generated (Leaving all box values as 0 will lead to no bounding box being used)
+ - **min_box_values:** The 3D position (meters) of the minimum corner of the bounding box used to crop the TSDF mesh that is generated.
+Note: if the volume of the crop box is close to 0, the crop box will not be used.

- - **max_box_values:** The maximum values of the TSDF volume bounding box used to crop the TSDF mesh that is generated
+ - **max_box_values:** The 3D position (meters) of the maximum corner of the bounding box used to crop the TSDF mesh that is generated.
+Note: if the volume of the crop box is close to 0, the crop box will not be used.

 **rgbd_params:** Parameters relating specifically to the camera being used

- - **depth_scale:** Scale of the data.
-Set to 1000 to get the output data in meters if the camera's default distance scale is in milimeters
+ - **depth_scale:** Scale factor for the points in the depth image.
+Many cameras report depth values in units of millimeters, so set this value to 1000 in this case to convert the depth values to meters.

- - **depth_trunc:** The distance at which data beyond is clipped and not used.
-Example: 1.0 would lead to anything greater than 1.0 meters away from the camera would be ignored
+ - **depth_trunc:** The distance (in meters) beyond which depth data is clipped.
+Note: this distance is relative to the camera frame, not the reconstruction frame, and is intended to quickly filter depth points that are far from the camera.

  - **convert_rgb_to_intensity:** Allows for using float type intensity if using grayscale as well.
 Usually set this to `false` unless you have a specific reason to do otherwise